Preston-Haman/Godot-XML/README.md

 #### Advanced Approach
 The simple approach above is sufficient for basic needs while loading String data; but, with a slightly more advanced approach, this API also allows for converting to specific data types while parsing the XML Document.
-Through subclassing `XML.Element`, and `XML.AttributeConverter`, as necessary, it's possible to specify the entire expected structure of the XML Document, including the data types and conversion logic for each XML Element, XML Attribute, and XML Element text data.
+Through subclassing `XML.Element`, and `XML.AttributeConverter`, as necessary, it's possible to specify the entire expected structure of the XML Document (or filter it down to data of interest to you), including the data types and conversion logic for each XML Element, XML Attribute, and XML Element text data.
+This ultimately becomes increasingly verbose; but, the subclasses could be generated via automation tools if the definition of the
+XML Document's structure is already available.

+After the XML Document has been loaded, it's still then up to the user to traverse the result, as in the simple approach.
+For the sake of brevity in the README, an example implementation of a more advanced approach will not be provided.
+Instead, advanced users are encouraged to read the documentation comments included in the implementation itself (inside the `XML.gd` file).

 __________________________________________________________________________
 You may use it under the terms of the license included in this repository.